 Why read: Looking for a meaningful Armenian girl name?
 Check out this long list of Armenian baby girl names and pick one!

-Whether you’re Armenian or not, this article could come handy to help you find the perfect name for your little girl.
+Whether you’re Armenian or not, this article can help you find the perfect name for your little girl.

 Popular Armenian Girl Names